Alejandro Tabilo: 2023: Masters fourth round, four Challenger titles

-At the 2023 BNP Paribas Open as a qualifier, he reached the fourth round of a Masters for the first time in his career defeating another fellow qualifier Maximilian Marterer, 32nd seed Maxime Cressy and Jordan Thompson.
-Despite this result he dropped out of the top 175 on 17 April 2023.
+At the 2023 BNP Paribas Open as a qualifier, Tabilo reached the fourth round of a Masters for the first time in his career, defeating qualifier Maximilian Marterer, 32nd seed Maxime Cressy, and Jordan Thompson.
+Despite this run, he dropped out of the top 175 on 17 April 2023.

-Tabilo squared much better in the Challenger Tour level, where he won four titles between May and November and returned to the top 100 finishing the year at world No. 85, his highest year-end ranking.
+Tabilo fared much better on the Challenger Tour, winning four titles between May and November and returning to the top 100, finishing the year at world No. 85—his highest year-end ranking.

-2024: Two titles, win over World No. 1, top 20, Latin American No. 1
+2024: Two titles, win over world No. 1, top 20, Latin American No. 1

-At the 2024 ASB Classic he reached the final as a qualifier after a walkover from Cameron Norrie in the quarterfinal and a win over sixth seed Arthur Fils in straight sets.
-He won his maiden ATP Tour title defeating Taro Daniel also in straight sets.
-It made him the first Chilean to win a hardcourt ATP title since Fernando González in 2007 in Beijing and the third active Chilean ATP singles champion alongside Cristian Garín and Nicolás Jarry.
-As a result he reached the top 50 in the singles rankings on 15 January 2024 and became the Chilean No. 2 player.
+At the 2024 ASB Classic, Tabilo reached the final as a qualifier—aided by a walkover from Cameron Norrie in the quarterfinals and a straight-set win over sixth seed Arthur Fils in the semifinals—before defeating Taro Daniel in straight sets to claim his first ATP Tour title.
+The win made him the first Chilean to win a hardcourt ATP title since Fernando González in 2007 in Beijing, and only the third active Chilean ATP singles champion alongside Cristian Garín and Nicolás Jarry.
+He entered the top 50 on 15 January 2024 and became the Chilean No. 2 player.

-At his home tournament, the 2024 Chile Open in Santiago, he reached the final in singles and won his first ATP title in doubles with compatriot Tomas Barrios Vera defeating another Chilean Matias Soto and Orlando Luz.
-As a result he reached the top 40 in the singles rankings.
+At his home tournament, the 2024 Chile Open in Santiago, he reached the singles final and won his first ATP doubles title with compatriot Tomas Barrios Vera, defeating Matias Soto and Orlando Luz.
+As a result, he broke into the top 40 in singles.

-Tabilo reached the final at the 2024 Open Aix Provence Challenger in France and moved into the top 35 in the rankings.
-He won the title defeating Jaume Munar in straight sets, becoming the first player to triumph on both the ATP Tour and the ATP Challenger Tour during the season.
+Tabilo then won the 2024 Open Aix Provence Challenger in France, defeating Jaume Munar in straight sets and moving into the top 35.
+He became the first player that season to win titles on both the ATP Tour and the ATP Challenger Tour.